 Mar 15, 2015

 At the Cougar Invitational meet in Los Angeles, 17-year-old Kyla Richardson, who has battled with hamstring injuries the past 12 months, registered a decent albeit slightly wind-aided 100-meter performance of 12.07 (+2.5).
-Kyla, whose best time is 11.93 from 2013, is eyeing a spot in the revitalized women’s 4×100 Relay for the Singapore SEA Games.
+As a result, Kyla, whose best time is 11.93 from 2013, sees a spot in the revitalized women’s 4×100 Relay for the Singapore SEA Games.
 Princess Joy Griffey (11.62) and Kayla Richardson (11.78) currently occupy the two spots on the women’s 100m Dash.